okuvshynov/vimqq/README.md

 - work with local model evaluation. fast enough to be practical;
 - work on Apple M1/M2 devices, which have limited compute power and would be slow to process long context;
 - work with remote paid API as well;
-- support switching models in the middle of discussion, e.g. from Claude Sonnet to local Llama 70
+- support switching models in the middle of discussion, e.g. from Claude Sonnet to local Llama 70 and back;
-- focus on explanation/brainstorming/refactoring rather than autocomplete/generation - be able to run models which can explain some code to you.
+- focus on explanation/brainstorming/refactoring rather than autocomplete/generation - be able to run models which can explain some code to you;
-- flexible way to include context with reasonable defaults.
+- flexible way to include context;
-- as few dependencies as possible.
+- as few dependencies as possible;
-- while it needs to be fast enough to be usable, I expect myself to read and understand everything, so going much faster than my reading comprehension rate would be pointless.
+- I expect myself to read and understand everything, so going much faster than my reading comprehension rate would be pointless.
 10 t/s is good enough.

 Ideal scenario (we are not quite there yet) that it would work similar to [gutentags](https://github.com/ludovicchabant/vim-gutentags) - you install it once and forget about it.